rgvlee/EntityFrameworkCore.Testing/README.md

 ### Async and LINQ queryable operations

-Whenever you add a from SQL or execute SQL command result, the EntityFrameworkCore.Testing sets up both the sync and async methods.
+Whenever you add a from SQL or execute SQL command result, EntityFrameworkCore.Testing sets up both the sync and async methods.
 It also automatically provides support for all sync and async LINQ queryable operations that are not supported by the Microsoft in-memory provider.

 ### Asserting mock invocations